themcaffee/fast-style-youtube-vr/README.md

 --video-title (optional): The title of the uploaded video on Youtube.

 --video-description (optional): The description of the uploaded video on Youtube.

+## Credits

+Thanks to Logan Engstrom ([fast-style-transfer](https://github.com/lengstrom/fast-style-transfer) for the stylization implementation.